-Quantum information and sensing technologies
+Quantum information and sensing technologies research

 Quantum information technology covers a broad area of physics, taking advantage of phenomena such as quantum superposition, in which particles can be in different states at the same time, and quantum entanglement, where particles can be connected without any direct physical interaction.

 Through our research, we're developing new technologies, including applications for high-precision measurements, exponential computational speed-up, and secure communication.

 Quantum computers will help us solve complex problems much faster than supercomputers of today – or the future – with impacts for our security and make possible advances in machine learning and artificial intelligence.